 - Vegetables.
 Onion, Celery and Bell Pepper (the Cajun Holy Trinity) + Garlic.
 I like to use jalapeno peppers in place of the bell pepper for some extra heat in my etouffee.

 - Cajun Seasonings.
 Try my homemade Cajun seasoning blend.
-Or you can use Creole seasonings.
+Or you can use Creole seasonings or seafood boil seasoning.

 - Cayenne Pepper.
 Optional, for additional spice factor.